ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Omega-3 supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Omega-3 vary significantly in how well your body absorbs and uses them — and Algae DHA/EPA vs Fish Oil TG is one of the most commonly compared pairs.

-Algae DHA/EPA has a higher bioavailability tier (high (S1 — best tier)) compared to Fish Oil TG (good (S2)), meaning more of the active compound reaches the bloodstream per dose unit.
+Algae DHA/EPA has high absorption compared to Fish Oil TG (good absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Algae DHA/EPA carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as Preferred Form in the FormulaForge formulary.
-Fish Oil TG carries a bioavailability tier of S2 (good (S2)) and is classified as Secondary Form.
+Algae DHA/EPA shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Fish Oil TG shows good absorption and is classified as Secondary Form.

 Algae oil is the original source of marine omega-3s — fish accumulate DHA by eating algae.
 Algae omega-3 is equivalent in bioavailability, sustainable, and ideal for vegetarians.
 No fishy taste or sustainability concerns.